schabluk/component-blueprint/README.md

 npm link typescript
 typings install
 ```
+#### Running and building
-Start in development mode with HRM.
+To start in development mode with HRM:
 ```
 npm run start
 ```
-Create bundle.js with index.html in dist/ folder.
+To create bundle.js with index.html in dist/ folder:
 ```
 npm run build
 ```
-Release for NPM publication
+To release for publication in NPM:
 ```
 npm run release
 ```
-Release minified production bundle
+To release minified production bundle:
 ```
 npm run relmini
 ```